Alejogb1/job-board/blog-data/why-is-eslint-failing-to-load-its-configuration.md

 id: "why-is-eslint-failing-to-load-its-configuration"
 ---

-Let's tackle this.
  I've seen this issue pop up more times than I care to remember, and usually, the culprit isn't as straightforward as one might initially think.
 When eslint throws a fit and refuses to load its configuration, it's generally symptomatic of a deeper problem related to how eslint interprets and locates its settings.
 It's rarely a single, glaring mistake; rather, it's often a combination of factors playing out simultaneously.

 In my experience, particularly when helping new teams adopt a stricter linting regime, I've found that a failure in eslint config loading often boils down to one of three primary reasons: incorrect file paths or configurations, package dependency issues, or subtle configuration precedence problems.
 Let's break each of these down.